Frei-Tag-Projekt/declarative-ui-docs/index.md

 Welcome to the Declarative UI Docs.
 The goal of this documentation is to make switching between declarative ui frameworks easy.
-It is also helpful to compare different concepts and similarities to learn from each other
+It is also helpful to compare different concepts and similarities to learn from each other.

+# Explanation declarative ui

+# Overview of different frameworks

+## React

+## SwiftUI

+## Jetpack Compose

+## Flutter